 We are talking about extremes of course.
-It is equally harmful to be excessively critical, indifferent, or serious.
+It is equally harmful to be excessively critical, indifferent, or humorless.
 This article, however, is intended for parents who tend to be too attached and involved in their children’s lives.

 Praise for Self-esteem